Amazon Ring Causes Some False Alarms Despite Partnering With 200 Police Departments

 “It was one of our detectives.
 He was going there to interview the person for whatever the situation was,” Steve Kellogg, a public information officer for Hammond Police, explained.

 According to Kellogg, the detective was wearing regular clothing.
 While his badge was around his neck, it was not in view of the camera.
-The detective, however, would have shown his badge to the resident had she answered the door instead of relying on the view of her camera.
+The detective, however, would have shown his badge to the resident had she answered the door instead of relying on the camera.

 “He’s clearly on the camera saying he’s with the police department,” Kellogg added.